donejs/donejs/docs/features.md

 ├── node_modules/
 ```

 You're now a command away from running application wide tests, generating documentation, and running a build.
-Start your server with `donejs develop`, open your browser, and you'll see a functioning, server side rendered hello world page.
+Start your server with `donejs develop`, open your browser, and you'll see a functioning, server-side rendered hello world page.

 ##### Modlet component generator